BEYOND THE BUILT ENVIRONMENT LEADERSHIP

 She is married with two kids, passionate about service and is obsessed with throwing really fun themed parties.

 Pascale Sablan, FAIA, NOMA, LEED AP, a visionary architect with an impressive track record of transforming the built environment.
-As an Associate Principal at Adjaye Associates, she brings over 15 years of experience and an unparalleled passion for designing structures that serve society.
+As Chief Executive Officer, New York Studio at Adjaye Associates, she brings over 15 years of experience and an unparalleled passion for designing structures that serve society.

 Pascale's achievements are numerous, including being the 315th living African-American woman registered architect in the United States.
 She is an activist architect who has made it her mission to address the inequitable disparities in architecture.
 In pursuit of this goal, she founded the Beyond the Built Environment organization, which has become a beacon for women and BIPOC designers seeking to make their mark on the field.